itzrossyo/Birmingham-egg-milestone-project/README.md

 ## User Experience (UX)

+The website is optimized to be accessible on various devices, ensuring that users can easily explore Birmingham Egg's offerings regardless of whether they are using a desktop computer, tablet, or mobile phone.

 ### Initial Discussion

 Birmingham egg is a real life website for thats been re diseinged for modren internet showing all the information about the team members and products that thay have for sale.